Table of Contents

 Getting VAT numbers in the countries where you had enabled Call-Off Stock may take some time.

-For those who register for the relevant VAT numbers and activate the Pan-EU FBA programme from now until November 1 2024, Amazon are offering a reimbursement of €540 per country in any of the countries where you previously had Call-Off Stock enabled – specifically in Germany, France, Italy, or Spain.
+Until Friday 1 November 2024, Amazon are offering a reimbursement of €440 per country in any of the countries where you previously had Call-Off Stock enabled – specifically in Germany, France, Italy, or Spain, plus the Netherlands (which is a requirement now).
+This is for those who register for the relevant VAT numbers, and activate the Pan-EU FBA programme from now until 1 November.

-This reimbursement is to cover:
+This reimbursement covers:

-• The expenses of registering for VAT numbers
+- The expenses of registering for VAT numbers

-• The associated tax filing for a duration of 12 months
+- The associated tax filing for a duration of 12 months

 The 2 main tax implications for COS sellers: